 Whether it's connected to AirPods or an external Atmos-supported surround sound system, the Apple TV 4K can output Spatial Audio with Dolby Atmos tracks through its Apple Music app too.

-We've spent hours listening to these tracks on Apple Music, and here are some of the best we've experienced.
-Our appreciation of spatial audio with music is more muted than it is with cinema, mind you.
-In our AirPods 3 review, we said: "We spend hours delving into Dolby Atmos-powered spatial audio tracks – from Kraftwerk and Lorde to Ludovico Einaudi and the Beatles – and find ourselves preferring stereo presentations for some, spatial audio for others.
+We've spent hours listening to these tracks on Apple Music, and here are some of the best spatial audio tracks we've experienced.
+Our appreciation of spatial audio with music is more muted than it is with video, mind you.
+In our AirPods 3 earbuds review, we said: "We spend hours delving into Dolby Atmos-powered spatial audio tracks – from Kraftwerk and Lorde to Ludovico Einaudi and the Beatles – and find ourselves preferring stereo presentations for some, spatial audio for others.
 You lose some of the directness, immediacy and often musicality that the stereo presentation delivers, but in return, especially when tracks are mixed well, you can get a truly unique (and sometimes exceptional) atmospheric boost from the immersive surround-sound mix that’s much more than a gimmick – just as you can with Atmos tracks on Tidal."

 - Opinion: Apple’s Spatial Audio is a music revolution, but you'll need to ditch the headphones